TlotlisoThene/Customer-Shopping-Behavior-Analysis/README.md

 ### Database Integration

-- After cleaning, the dataset was connected to PostgreSQL, where the transformed data was loaded for structured SQL analysis.
+- After cleaning, the dataset was connected to MySQL, where the transformed data was loaded for structured SQL analysis.

 ### 2. Data Analysis (SQL)